 What is a Professional Doctorate?

 Professional doctorates allow those working in education or faith-based communities to do research that will expand knowledge in their profession and develop their professional practice.
-The subject areas covered by our three awards reflect a wide variety of subjects and methodological expertise among our staff: Education (EdD), Ministry (DMin) and Religion (DRel).
+The subject areas covered by our four awards reflect a wide variety of subjects and methodological expertise among our staff: Education (EdD), Ministry (DMin), Religion (DRel) and Applied Linguistics (DAppLing).

 The programme (delivered at doctoral level throughout) combines four taught modules and the completion of a research thesis.
 The taught elements of the programme allow a more corporate and collegiate-style of learning than is usually possible when studying for a traditional PhD.
 We accept new professional doctorate students on the 1st of January each year.
 We strongly recommend that applicants make their applications as early as possible, and by the 1st November at the latest to meet the January start deadline.

 These programmes are taught part-time over a period of four to six years, and are divided into two stages: